 The amount of work W stored in a battery is not its only important figure of merit to characterize it – it is also important to be able to extract or store such work rapidly enough, and to have a handle on the fluctuations of W.

 In [arXiv 2019] we studied the connection between the charging power of a quantum battery and the fluctuations of the work stored in the battery.
 We proved that in order to have a non-zero rate of change of the extractable work, the work fluctuations must be non-zero.
 This manifests itself in terms of an uncertainty relationship that fundamentally bounds the speed of the charging process of any quantum system.

 Our findings also identify quantum coherence in the battery as a resource in the charging process, one interesting avenue that I am currently studying.

-Previous work showed that closed quantum systems equilibrate under very general conditions, but gave no estimates for the timescales of such process.
-We found that, without further restrictions, there always exist observables that equilibrate in extremely long times (longer than the age of the universe even for quite small systems!)
+Sufficiently large isolated quantum systems equilibrate under very general conditions.
+However, there exist observables that do so in extremely long times (longer than the age of the universe even for quite small systems!)
 [PRE 2014].
 It is thus essential to restrict to physically meaningful observables in order to prove fast equilibration.

-Significant advances in this direction were also achieved: we found conditions on the observable, initial state, and Hamiltonian trio which ensure improved upper bounds on the equilibration time scales [PRX 2017].
+In [PRX 2017] we found conditions on the observable, initial state, and Hamiltonian of a system which ensure equilibration occurs within short time scales.
 These bounds are tight, and significantly simpler to calculate than solving the exact dynamics of the system.

-We showed that if fundamental time uncertainties exist, then situations naturally arise in which no measurement allows to verify that a system is in a quantum superposition.
+We showed [PRA 2019] that if fundamental time uncertainties exist, then situations naturally arise in which no measurement allows to verify that a system is in a quantum superposition.
 That is, from the point of view of physically observable predictions, in such situations the system behaves exactly as if it were in a classically interpretable state.
-We built on this idea to develop the Montevideo Interpretation of Quantum Mechanics, a realist view of how events and measurements happen in quantum theory.
+We built on this idea to develop the Montevideo Interpretation of Quantum Mechanics, a realist view of how events and measurements happen in a quantum world.